quarva/netlify-plugin-sitrep/README.md

 |BUILD_ID|provided by Netlify, but can be configured by the user|

 ---
-Contextual Redirects for Netlify is a foundry project from [Quarva](https://quarva.com/).
+Sitrep for Netlify is a foundry project from [Quarva](https://quarva.com/).